API design: How and why we created Shop with Rewards

 Instead of designing tech for a specific partner, though, we build partner-agnostic tech.
 An example of this is our Shop with Rewards API.
 It’s a point-of-sale API that makes it easier for our customers to redeem their cardmember benefits when purchasing from our retail partners online and in-store, and it’s a universal API experience that’s scalable to both current and new partners.

-- It’s easier for our customers to use their rewards at checkout, whether they’re shopping online or in a brick and mortar store
+It’s easier for our customers to use their Capital One credit card rewards at checkout, whether they’re shopping online or in a brick-and-mortar store.

-- Partners can more easily integrate with our services by calling the API
+Our retail partners can more easily integrate with our services by calling the API.

-We created an easy-to-use API with 3 endpoints that any approved card partner can access online.
-While you can see it for yourself on our DevExchange, there are many components working under the hood.
+Our team at Capital One created an easy-to-use API with 3 endpoints that any approved card partner can access online.
+While you can see it for yourself how the Shop with Rewards API works on our external developer portal, DevExchange, there are many components working under the hood.
 Here’s the whole picture of everything we built.

-We designed a point-of-sale API that’s a plug-and-play solution for partners.
+We designed a point-of-sale API that’s a plug-and-play solution for our retail partners.
 It enables the interaction between our services and partners’ services.

-We built an abstraction layer our partners can call to check a customer’s balance, redeem rewards or issue a refund at point-of-sale.
-We designed the abstraction layer to be flexible enough to work across partners with minimum impact to the tech side and support any partner with their specific needs.
+We built an abstraction layer our partners can call to check a customer’s balance, redeem credit card rewards or issue a refund at point-of-sale.
+We designed the abstraction layer to be flexible enough to work across partners with minimum impact on the tech side and support any partner with their specific needs.

 We also created a wrapper around the core functionality of the existing application that handles the rewards calculation and redemption in the backend.
 It serves as a gateway between our core rewards functionality and our partners’ rewards platforms.